dendronhq/dendron-site/vault/dendron.topic.commands.md

 - shortcuts: None

 Open the github repository (if it exists) of the current note.
-If you have a [[multi vault|dendron.topic.vaults.multi-vault]] workspace with different git repositories, this command will
+If you have a [[multi vault|dendron.topic.multi-vault]] workspace with different git repositories, this command will

 ### Create Daily Journal Note